 Nations such as America and Australia and also do not have limits, however, this has been criticised, as locking people up indefinitely just makes a bad system worse.
 It’s been stated by Sam Grant, the policy and campaigns manager for Liberty that “mental health deteriorates dramatically after just one month, but some people are held for years”.

 The UK is home to one of the largest detention centres in Europe.
-In March, it was recorded that 26,541 individuals entered detention centres.
+In March, it was recorded that 26,541 individuals entered detention centres like that of the controversial Brook House, located just outside of Gatwick airport in London.
 At the end of March, 2,400 people were being held in detention centres, which is an 18% decrease compared to 2017.

 As the system stands, there is no statutory limit on immigration detention, however, the courts often intervene ensuring that removal is lawful.
 However, campaigners claim that this is rarely adhered to.